-Through lending, financial literacy, and housing counseling services Neighborhood Housing Services of NYC, Inc. empowers disadvantaged low and moderate-income New Yorkers to purchase and preserve affordable housing opportunities.
+Through lending, financial literacy, and housing counseling services, Neighborhood Housing Services of New York City, Inc. (NHSNYC) empowers disadvantaged low and moderate-income New Yorkers to purchase and preserve affordable housing opportunities.

 Our ultimate goal is to support the realization of the best quality of life possible for each New Yorker, starting with a stable home.

 Incorporated in 1982, Neighborhood Housing Services of New York City (NHSNYC) was founded to help bankable low- and moderate-income homeowners living in red-lined neighborhoods improve their homes and communities through rehabilitation.
 These loans enabled homeowners to make critical repairs, that if not carried out, could very well render their homes uninhabitable.

 For fifteen years during the 1990s and 2000s, NHSNYC’s housing development department redeveloped abandoned homes and mixed-use properties across the five boroughs of New York City with subsidy through programs like Hope VI (U.S. Department of Housing and Urban Development [HUD]), HomeWorks and StoreWorks (NYC Department of Housing Preservation and Development [NYC HPD]).
 In 1994 NHSNYC’s Citywide Lending program was launched to support gut renovation loans to allow clients to purchase larger dwellings (5-20 units) and to support clients who inherited homes that needed substantial improvements to keep equity in the family.
 In 1995, the NHSNYC Homeownership Center was established to provide all the services needed to help clients become first-time homeowners.
 Around 1998, NHSNYC launches a landlord training (five to 20 units) for those doing purchase rehabs/gut renovations through the Citywide Lending program.